MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/info-barriers-report.md

 5. Run the following command to view the report:

       ```PowerShell
-      Get-SPOInformationBarriersPolicyComplianceReport -reportid <Id>
+      Get-SPOInformationBarriersPolicyComplianceReport -reportid <ID>
       ```

-    (Where *Id* is the report's Id from the previous step.)
+    (Where *ID* is the report's Id from the previous step.)

     The command returns the following set of information: